joey-qytyku/OS-90-i386/docs/dosvm.md

 The high memory area is somewhat problematic.
 Nearly all programs that can use it provide an alternative, but this is not enough for full compatibility.

-For the HMA to be properly emulated, 64K extra must be allocated and mapped to the 16 pages above 1M.
+For the HMA to be properly emulated, 64K extra must be allocated and mapped to the 16 pages above 1M, with 16 bytes left usused.

+# Emulation Driver

+The emulation driver must exist to control 16-bit process memory and capture function calls.
+It is separated from the kernel.